hlasco/hpc_esc_401/exercise_session_05/README.md

 In this folder you can find:

-* binary : the data used in the first part of Exercise 1
+* binary.txt : the data used in the first part of Exercise 1
 * measurements.txt : the data used in the second part of Exercise 1
 * nbody.cpp : the serial version of the gravity code needed for Exercises 2 and 3